dannyvassallo/contestgen/README.md

 Attach this plugin beneath jQuery.
 Initialize it by placing the following just before your closing ```</body>``` tag and following the two previously mentioned scripts.

+####Facebook images should be at least 600x315 in order to show a fullsize feed photo.

 ```javascript
 <script type="text/javascript">
   $("#contest").shareContestTW({